HIGH QUALITY, HARD TO GET AND CUSTOM ELECTROLYTIC CAPACITORS FOR POWER SUPPLIES, DISPLAYS, TVs, MOTHERBOARDS AND MORE!

 If you need some cannon fodder, fire away:

-• My Mum, for passing her hyper-responsible attitude (and element of defiance) onto me
+• My Mum, for passing her hyper-responsibility (and element of defiance) onto me, and overbearing heavily until I brought her down-to-earth in January 2025…

 • My Dad, for demanding a second child (hence giving me the big-brother instinct; and I believe the second child mentioned DeviantArt to me in the first place) and not upholding his promise to take care thereof…